Will-Griffiths-Ireland/Memoria/README.md

 Memoria is a vibrant, card based, memory challenge game for all ages.
 There are 6 core family friendly themes and icon sets, with 2 themes that use all icons.
 Players are shown an increasing number of cards, that they need to remember, in order, to win.
+It might sound simple but can you beat it?
 ​
 ![Intro Screen](./assets/docs/introscreen_AIR.webp)
 ![Menu Screen](./assets/docs/mainMenu_AIR.webp)